Tellusant/docs/legitimacy/index.md

 [LinkedIn Profile](https://www.linkedin.com/company/tellusant/)

 ## 2. Independent Corporate Validation
+- **Heineken N.V.** (2025) - 3rd Quarter Results Presentation cites Tellusant and TelluBase extensively.
+*These Heineken citations are among the most powerful corporate validations yet for Tellusant — putting the company and its products in flagship investor materials.*
 - **Constellation Brands** (2025) — 8-K in SEC filing Exhibit 99.2 cites Tellusant analyses.
 *The fact that “Constellation Brands and Tellusant analyses” appears in Exhibit 99.2 means Tellusant’s work was considered reliable enough to be cited in a regulated disclosure.
 That’s not something an unserious entity could pull off.*
 [Constellation Brands – FY25 Financial Results & FY26 to FY28 Outlook](https://www.sec.gov/Archives/edgar/data/16918/000001691825000017/stzex99-2_022825.pdf)